Interactive games fund consultation

 Screen Australia invited the games sector to public forums in Melbourne, Sydney, Adelaide and Brisbane.
 We also held a webinar on 18 December.

-You can watch a recording of the webinar below.
-And download the comments submitted during the session here.
+You can read the comments submitted during the session here.

 The notes from each of the public games forums are available below: